cuatromedios/kusikusi-monorepo/packages/models/README.md

 ### Include the routes

-If you need then, include the api routes in your `RouteServiceProvider.php` file, in the boot method:
+If you need them, include the api routes in your `RouteServiceProvider.php` file, in the boot method:
 > Don't forget to secure the routes!

 ```php